evmts/tevm-monorepo/docs/introduction/hello-world.md

 ## 1. Create a script

-The power of EVMts comes in it's ability to write simple [Scripts](../reference/script.md).
+The power of EVMts comes in its ability to write simple [Scripts](../reference/script.md).
 Scripts execute clientside and have access to [cheat codes](../guide/cheat-codes.md).

 Let's create a simple hello-world contract `src/HelloWorld.s.sol`.